Mosta: Marquis Mallia Tabone Farmhouse

 The Marquis Mallia Tabone Farmhouse is a folklore attraction run by the Talent Mosti philanthropy in collaboration with the adjacent school's council.
 The farmhouse overlooks the valley of Wied il-Għasel.
 It houses exhibitions varying from paintings, photography, artisan work, hobbies and a permanent folklore museum.

 Wied Filep Dolmens

 Two dolmens, dating back to the Bronze Age, can be seen in a field between Vjal Ragusa and Dawret il-Wied.

 Cumbo Tower

-The Cumbo Tower is a fortified residence in Mosta.
+The Cumbo Tower is a historic residence in Mosta.
 In the grounds there is a small Christian family tomb from the Roman era.

 Other sites of interest

 Tal-Għammariet Hypogeum

 This is a site that has most likely been destroyed, and has been recorded by Emmanuel Magri as being in the hamlet of Ħal Dimech, now part of Mosta, and not far from the Ta' Bistra Catacombs.

 Fort Mosta Catacomb

 Within the grounds of Fort Mosta, there is a small catacomb.
 Originally, this was a Punic shaft tomb but it was enlarged into a Roman period catacomb complete with an agape table.
 This site is within the confines of Fort Mosta which is used by the Armed Forces of Malta.